lrc-se/aoc-2020/README.md

 ### Day 22

 Nothing of particular note here, except perhaps the conditional printing and the string `Set`s to keep track of previous rounds in part 2 (which takes several seconds to run).

+### Day 23

+Using a simple implementation of a linked list to keep the cup ring performant (although the actual performance of part 2 varies greatly between browsers).